adammulligan/ansible-generic/README.md

 ## Usage

-Installed Ansible, add the desired hosts to `./hosts` and run:
+Install Ansible locally, add the desired hosts to `./hosts` and run:

 ```
+# Creates a non-root user for use as your permanent login
+ansible-playbook -i hosts user.yml

+# Installs all required roles
 ansible-playbook -i hosts site.yml
 ```